filecoin-project/filecoin-docs/docs/reference/README.md

 - [lotus API Postman sample](https://documenter.getpostman.com/view/4872192/SWLh5mUd?version=latest) - (shows sample wallet calls only)
 - [filecoin-ruby](https://github.com/subvisual/filecoin-ruby) - older interface to Lotus Filecoin in Ruby
 - [Starling Storage API + CLI](https://github.com/filecoin-project/starling) - RESTful API + Node.js CLI that simplifies storing data for preservation use cases.
 Visit [Starlingstorage.io](https://starlingstorage.io/) to learn more.
+- [Estuary API](https://estuary.tech) - Estuary is a simple IPFS node that integrates a minimal Filecoin Client Library.
+It allows anyone with public data to store and retrieve it using a few API calls.
+It is for infrastructure operators, developers and Filecoin users.
+Visit [https://docs.estuary.tech](https://docs.estuary.tech) for more API documentations.

 Currently for Filecoin storage deals we recommend using [Powergate](https://docs.textile.io/powergate/) to simplify your app workflows either directly or indirectly (e.g. using Buckets, Space SDK, etc.)